Tharanitharan-M/applymate/README.md

 This will expand as I add more features and services.

-## ✅ Current Status
+## Current Status

 Completed

-- Project setup with Next.js + TypeScript
-- Database setup with Prisma + Neon
-- S3 integration
-- Resume upload API
-- PDF text extraction
-- Auto-creating a test user
-- ATS scoring pipeline structure
-- Model-agnostic AI setup with Vercel AI SDK

-In Progress

-- Resume upload UI
-- Job creation UI
-- ATS scoring integration in the job creation process
+Project setup with Next.js and TypeScript, database setup with Prisma and Neon, S3 integration for resume storage, user authentication with AWS Cognito including login, signup, logout, and email verification, resume upload API and UI with PDF text extraction, ATS scoring pipeline with Gemini integration that compares resumes against job descriptions, job creation and management UI with full CRUD operations, dashboard with analytics showing job stats and progress tracking, networking contacts management with interactions and reminders, resume management UI with ATS score display, job detail pages with match score analysis and AI chat, contact detail pages with interaction history and reminder management, profile page for user settings, and model agnostic AI setup with Vercel AI SDK.

 Planned

-- User authentication (AWS Cognito or Auth.js)
-- Dashboard with analytics
-- Job scraping / auto-fetching
-- Outreach helper (suggest who to reach out to and what to say)
+Job scraping and auto fetching from job boards, outreach helper that suggests who to reach out to and what to say, and full CI/CD and cloud deployment.
-- Reminders & notifications
-- Full CI/CD and cloud deployment

-## 🚀 How to Run Locally
+## How to Run Locally

 1. Clone the repo: